Optical and spin manipulation of non-Kramers rare-earth ions under weak magnetic field for quantum memory applications: Efficient population inversions in four-level systems

 $\Delta = \omega_{\rm rot}-\omega_0$ and $\Omega_0=\mu B_{\rm ac}/(2\hbar)$.
 In the case $\Delta=0$, the propagator associated with equation (\ref{eqpsi1}) is (see Appendix \ref{appendix_propag_low}):

-This propagator is similar to a two level drive, except each level is replaced by a doubly degenerate one.
+This propagator is similar to the case of a two-level drive, except each level is replaced by a doubly degenerate one.
 Consequently, perfect Rabi flops can be performed and ideal spin rephasing sequences can be applied.
 This means that the ground state depicted in figure \ref{lvlscheme} for $\mathbf{B}_{\rm dc}=0$ can indeed be treated as a two-level system regarding the population behavior during driving.\\